eNMS-automation/eNMS/docs/inventory/web_connection.rst

 ============================

 eNMS uses GoTTY to automatically start an SSH or Telnet session to any device.
-GoTTY is a terminal sharing solution that can be found on github: https://github.com/yudai/gotty
+GoTTY is a terminal sharing web solution that can be found on github: https://github.com/yudai/gotty

 Installation
 ------------